MicroEJ/docs/VEEPortingGuide/uiImageCore.rst

 This advanced use case is available only with MicroUI 3.2 or higher.

 The ``UIImageDrawing`` interface contains one method for each image drawing primitive (draw, copy, region, rotate, scale, flip).
-Only the necessary methods can be implemented.
+Only the necessary methods have to be implemented.
 Each non-implemented method will result in calling the stub implementation.

-The method ``handledFormat()`` must be implemented and returns the managed format.
+The method ``handledFormat()`` must be implemented and returns the image format handled by the drawer.

 Once created, the ``UIImageDrawing`` implementation must be registered as a service.

-The following graph illustrates the drawing of an image:
+The following diagram illustrates the drawing of an image:

 .. graphviz:: :align: center